 To remove your fish from the water to document it for record purposes, anglers should use either hands or a knotless, rubberized landing net to minimize slime and scale loss.
 Lip gripping devices may be used to help subdue fish.
-However, large fish should not be hoisted vertically out of the water, as this can cause damage to jaw muscle and bone as well as to internal organs.
-The best method for removing fish from the water by hand is to grip the fish or the lower jaw and support the fish's underside.
+However, large fish should not be hoisted vertically out of the water because this can cause damage to jaw muscle and bone as well as to internal organs.
+The best method for removing fish from the water by hand is to safely grip the fish and support its underside.
 Again, the point is always to hold fish horizontally and not vertically.